Clinical Outcomes (Epidemiology) Track

 - Professional development: Demonstrate knowledge of the academic research environment, sources of research support, and professional advancement.
 Demonstrate the use of strategies to improve professional effectiveness, such as time management, leadership, and management skills.

-Duration and sequence of training
+Duration and Sequence of Training

-The training includes an initial year of clinical GI training.
-Fellows are appointed to the T32 in their second year.
-During the summer semester, fellows are introduced to the research, educational and clinical opportunities available at UNC through a series of seminars from training grant faculty geared to this purpose.
+The training includes 2 initial years of clinical GI training.
+Fellows are appointed to the T32 in their third year.
+During the summerprior to classes, fellows are introduced to the research, educational and clinical opportunities available at UNC through a series of seminars from training grant faculty geared to this purpose.
 They meet with their academic advisor to choose specific course work for the coming academic year.
 They attend research presentations by the training faculty at the weekly Digestive Disease Epidemiology Conference and meet with training faculty to explore mutual interests and to identify a research project.
 Trainees begin courses in biostatistics and epidemiologic methods during the fall semester of the second year.
 Course work and seminars continue in the spring semester of the second year.
-During the third year the trainees complete the remainder of the courses required to satisfy the MSCR degree.
+During the fourth year the trainees complete the remainder of the courses required to satisfy the MSCR degree.
 In addition to the required courses, fellows select advanced courses or tutorials pertinent to their research.
-During the spring semester of the 3rd year, trainees complete additional clinical training so that they are board-eligible at the end of the year based on ACGME requirements.
-During the spring semester they complete their master’s thesis and final coursework so that they can graduate in May.
+During the fourth year, trainees will obtain specialized clinical training in an advanced field of gastroenterology and hepatology.
+Past trainees have completed advanced clinical training in liver transplant, IBD, obesity, preventive medicine, and esophageal diseases.

 Stipends, Insurance, Tuition, Fees, Travel, Research Expenses